germansr/RC.ShearWall.DNN.SurrogateModel/README.md

 # RC.ShearWall.SurrogateModel
-An Open source project for modeling RC Shear Walls using Deep Neural Network (DNN) Surrogate Models with OpenSees + TensorFlow
+An Open source project for modeling RC Shear Walls using a Deep Neural Network (DNN) Surrogate Model with OpenSees + TensorFlow